psholtz/MIT-SICP/Projects-S2005/Project1/README.md

 [![](http://farm7.static.flickr.com/6008/5979646984_b53b5c859c.jpg)](http://farm7.static.flickr.com/6008/5979646984_b53b5c859c.jpg)

-Figure 1: Motion of a basebal in a generic direction.
+<strong>Figure 1: Motion of a basebal in a generic direction.</strong>

 Write a procedure that takes as input values for a, v, u and t, and returns as output the position of the baseball at time t: